-If you are attending for a sexual health check you will be seen by a doctor or nurse and asked some questions; some will be personal and some may not apply to you.
-You may be asked about previous sexual partners; this is normal (we ask all patients), so please don’t be embarrassed, we're used to talking about sensitive issues.
+If you are attending, you will be seen by a clinician who ask some questions; some of which will be personal.
+You may be asked about previous sexual partners; this is normal, we ask all patients.
 This information will help to inform what advice, tests or treatments you require.
+Please don’t be embarrassed, we're used to talking about sensitive issues.

 If an examination is required, you will be offered a chaperone i.e. a member of staff trained specifically to support both you as the patient and the clinician undertaking the examination.

 For patients with a penis, it is important not to pass urine for up to two hours before your appointment, as you might need to provide a urine specimen or do a swab test.
 There are NO umbrellas, a tiny plastic loop or a swab is put a little way into the urethra (where you pee from) to take samples for testing.